kubernetes/enhancements/keps/sig-testing/2464-kubetest2-ci-migration/README.md

 - Converge towards a single community-supported e2e launcher tool for kubernetes
 - Ensure all kubernetes/kubernetes release-blocking and merge-blocking jobs use the same e2e test tool, to reduce community maintenance burden, increase community troubleshooting awareness
-- Document guides for migrating jobs away from kubetest to kubetest2 to enable self-service (which will help for migrating away all the jobs)
+- Document guides for migrating jobs away from kubetest to kubetest2 to enable self-service migration of non-blocking jobs
 - Accelerate the [migration from bootstrap.py to pod-utilities](https://github.com/kubernetes/test-infra/issues/20760) since Kubetest2 does not depend on bootstrap
 - Enable SIG Release to deprecate legacy [push-build.sh](https://github.com/kubernetes/release#legacy)